ethan-hann/SurveyManager/docs/source/getting_started.rst

   :width: 300
   :alt: Activation window for Survey Manager

-.. important:: Once a product key has been entered, you can not "unlicense" the application.
+.. important:: Once a product key has been entered, you can not "un-license" the application.
 Even if you enter an invalid product key afterwards, Survey Manager will continue to use the last valid product key that was entered.
-In this way, you are protected from accidently unlicenseing the application.
+In this way, you are protected from accidentally un-licensing the application.

 Connecting to a Database
 ------------------------